jiahao42/MIT-JOS/lab1/articles/lab1-exercise8.md

 }
 ```

-We can see that actually the implementation code is in `serial_proc_data`, and it read data from `COM1+COM_LSR`, check the ports in the code :
+We can see that actually the implementation code is in `int serial_proc_data(void)`, and it read character from `COM1+COM_LSR`, and then return it,  check the ports in the code :

 ```C
 #define COM1		0x3F8